Aomori Television: History

-The Ministry of Posts annd Telecommunications announced a new plan for VHF and UHF stations in 1967, and Aomori Prefecture received an allocation.
+The Ministry of Posts and Telecommunications announced a new plan for VHF and UHF stations in 1967, and Aomori Prefecture received an allocation.
 Seven companies bid for the license (including Aomori Sankei Television, Aomori Mainichi Television and Kitamon Television).
 Finally, in 1968, those seven companies merged into a single bid, Aomori Television, being established on December 23, 1968.
 Construction work began in August 1969 and the first test broadcasts started on November 1 that year.

 On December 1, 1969, at 6:45am, ATV started broadcasting.
 At the time, existing television sets could only pick up VHF signals (NHK G, NHK E and RAB).
 Since TBS was the most popular commercial television station in Japan at the time, it helped increase the usage of UHF antennas to receive its signal, causing the station to establish a foothold.
 It reached a profit in its first year alone.
 In 1971, it updated its equipment to color television and finished its 50-meter antenna in its headquarters.
 In 1972, it concluded its first television studio with an area of 330 square meters, at the time, the largest in Tohoku.
 Its finances surpassed one billion yen in fiscal 1972.
 The station signed an international cooperation agreement with American television station KNDO, from Yakima, in 1975.
 That year, it had also reclaimed its position as the most watched television station in the prefecture.